UniMath/agda-unimath/src/elementary-number-theory/arithmetic-sequences-positive-rational-numbers.lagda.md

 ## Properties

-### Two arithmetic sequences of positive rational numbers with the same initial term an common difference are homotopic
+### Two arithmetic sequences of positive rational numbers with the same initial term and common difference are homotopic

 ```agda
 htpy-seq-arithmetic-sequence-ℚ⁺ :